Is Beekeeping Agriculture?

 Other U.S. Agencies

-The U.S. Environmental Protection Agency takes steps to protect bees from pesticides for a variety of reasons including the important role bees serve as pollinators of crops.
+The U.S. Environmental Protection Agency takes steps to protect bees from pesticides for various reasons, including the important role bees serve as pollinators of crops.

 Even the U.S. Food & Drug Administration recognizes the role of beekeeping in agriculture for both hive products and its role in crop pollination.